offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Kinds\/Namespace)_TOPIC/i`

-A namespace is a kind used to avoid resource naming conflicts.
+A namespace is a kind used to avoid naming conflicts.
 For example, it's typical for a Kubernetes cluster to be split up into development, testing, and production namespaces.
-Each namespace can have resources with the same names as those in the other two namespaces.
+Each namespace can have objects with the same names as those in the other two namespaces.

 ```yaml
 apiVersion: v1